kristianmandrup/infomatrix-blog/_posts/sweet-reader.md

 We could extend this in various ways to allow us to set the `helperMacro` from our own program.
 One way would be to set a `process.env` variable such as `process.env.hsxMacroPath = './config/macros/hsx-macro.js'`

-Then change the way helperMacro is resolved to this
+Then change the way `helperMacro` is resolved to sth like this:

 ```js
 var defaultMacroPath = path.resolve(__dirname, './macros/hsx-macro.js')